-The cliffs formed by street grading and the retaining walls not hidden by
+The cliffs formed by street grading and the retaining walls not hidden by buildings, should be beautified by vines and masked by trees.

-Most of the streets below the cliff should be curbed with narrow roadways, so as to leave ample space in the sidewalks.
+Most of the streets below the cliff should be curbed with narrow roadways, so as to leave ample space in the sidewaiks.
 In these spaces trees should be planted with all needed soil.
-The object of planting in the streets is, of course, to mitigate, by means of the foliage of tall trees, the sordid effect of looking down upon the roofs of houses.
+The object of planting in the streets is, of course, to introduce the marrow of the follows of tell town the cardid effect of bushing down mitigate, by means of the foliage of tall trees, the sordid effect of looking down upon the roofs of houses.
+This object could be still better accomplished if the upon the roofs of houses.
 This object could be still better accomplished if the residents there were encouraged to plant shade trees or even fruit and nut trees in their back yards and to grow vines over their norches, fences and outhouses.
 For the general good, the Park Commission would be justified, in such a locality, in improving the landscape by planting trees and vines on private land by agreement with the owners.
 An ordinance should be passed, and always enforced, limiting the height of buildings in that section of the city so they would not overtop the trees.
 Such an ordinance, to be legally effective, would have to provide for payment of any damage the restriction could be proved to cause to the value of private property.
 A better way, if it can be worked, would be to buy the easement of each property owner and get a deed for it.